Desert Trees: A Complete Guide to Hardy, Drought-Resistant Plants

 2. Palo Verde Tree (Parkinsonia spp.)

-The Palo Verde tree, Arizona’s state tree, is easily recognized by its green bark, which allows it to photosynthesize even when it loses its leaves during droughts.
-This tree blooms with yellow flowers in spring, adding a splash of color to desert landscapes.
+The Palo Verde, Arizona’s state tree, is easily recognized by its green bark, which allows it to photosynthesize even when it loses its leaves during droughts.
+This specimen blooms with yellow flowers in spring, adding a splash of color to arid landscapes.

 • Height: 15-30 feet